Find Trade Colleges

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-There were about 22,300 jobs for Rail Car Repairer in 2016 (in the United States).
+In 2016, there was an estimated number of 22,300 jobs in the United States for Rail Car Repairer.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Rail Car Repairer by 2026.
 Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.

 undefined